dioxus-modal

 }

-Imagine in your application there is a user list view, and you want to add the functionality to delete a user to it.
-You decide a confirmation dialog would come in handy.
+Imagine your app has a user list view, and you want to add the ability to delete a user.
+A confirmation dialog would come in handy.

 In dioxus-modal, your modal component needs to adhere to the following signature: